Are You Detoxing with the Correct Binders?

 Chlorella: Chlorella is algae that has a high affinity for heavy metals, but also volatile organic compounds (VOCs), pesticides, herbicides, and mycotoxins.
 Because chlorella is a living organism, it has evolved to bind only to toxic metals, not essential minerals.
 For this reason, it can be used long term with no risk of nutritional deficiency over time.
 It is also a good idea to take chlorella before eating any higher mercury fish, such as tuna or swordfish.

-Chlorella is algae that has a high affinity for heavy metals, but also volatile organic compounds (VOCs), pesticides, herbicides, and mycotoxins.
+Chlorella is algae that have a high affinity for heavy metals, but also volatile organic compounds (VOCs), pesticides, herbicides, and mycotoxins.
 Because chlorella is a living organism, it has evolved to bind only to toxic metals, not essential minerals.
 For this reason, it can be used long term with no risk of nutritional deficiency over time.
 It is also a good idea to take chlorella before eating any higher mercury fish, such as tuna or swordfish.

 Other Algaes: Ecklonia cava and spirulina have similar properties as chlorella.